 Recreate one of the best-ever dates you and your significant other had before you were married or engaged.
 If your first date was record-breaking, start right there!
 Go back to a restaurant you particularly enjoyed for dinner.
-Or rent the movie you first saw together in the theater, the night you realized you both had the same sense of humor.
+Or, rent the movie you first saw together in the theater the night you realized you both had the same sense of humor.

 Set a budget, and shop for yourselves!
-The rule is that you may give any leftover money to your spouse to add to their own shopping kitty.
+The rule is that you may give any leftover money to your spouse to add to their own shopping budget.
 When couples do this, typically neither one of them ends up spending money on themselves.
 The result is basically a glorified window-shopping trip.
-If nobody spends any money (and that happens frequently), you can pool the funds and go out to dinner, or buy something together for your household that you actually need as a Valentine's gift to yourselves from both of you.
+If neither of you spends any money, you can pool the funds and go out to dinner, or buy something together for your household that you actually need.
+It's a Valentine's Day gift to yourselves from both of you!

-Love's biggest holiday can be very, very painful for someone who has recently lost a loved one, or a partner.
-Unwilling to interrupt anybody else's love life, they're not likely to ask for attention that day, even though they really, truly need it.
-If you're happily married or soon-to-be-married, every day is a special holiday for you, and you can afford to dedicate some time on Valentine's Day to spread the love around to somebody who really needs it.
+Love's biggest holiday can be very, very painful for someone who has recently lost a loved one or partner.
+Unwilling to interrupt anybody else's love life, they're not likely to ask for attention that day, even if they really, truly need it.
+If you're happily married or soon-to-be-married, every day is a special holiday for you.
+Try dedicating some time on Valentine's Day to spread the love around to someone who really needs it.
 Think of an elderly relative or neighbor who might not receive a hug and kiss from anybody else on February 14th, and make brightening up their day a special couples' project for you and your partner, who are lucky enough to have each other.